Meet the Farmer: Ivy of Manor Rock Farm on Lard Love, Ethical Meat, and Feeding the Hudson Valley

 Harri: A lot of people really do care about what they’re consuming.
 I mean, there’s a whole seed oil revolution going on.
 And one of my things with my company is we have very, very few ingredients – you don't need 160 ingredients for your fucking moisturizer.
 Now, it seems like there's kind of a lack of community in terms of a network for farmers, thoughts?

-Ivy: We’ve got groups like the Hudson Valley Young Farmers Coalition trying to make that space, Cornell Extension, pop-up events, and open farm days.
+Ivy: There’s groups like the Hudson Valley Young Farmers Coalition trying to make that space, Cornell Extension, pop-up events, and open farm days.
 I’ve also found farmers are just generous with their time.
-They want each other to thrive.
-I think that there's this attitude of additive energy and trying to support people that are invested in creating a small farm.
+They want each other to succeed.
+I think that there's this attitude of additive energy and trying to support people that are invested in creating a community around small farms, especially when farming can feel so isolating.

 Harri: The Hudson Valley really feels like the mecca of regenerative farming right now.

 Ivy: It’s definitely becoming that.
-There’s large investment firms that are pushing to make the Hudson Valley into the “Silicon Valley” of regenerative agriculture.
-It’s exciting to be here at the beginning.
+There’s definitely investment firms that are pushing to make the Hudson Valley into the “Silicon Valley” of regenerative agriculture.
+It’s exciting to have created something at the beginning.

 Harri: Let’s talk about “farm-to-table.”
 Does it still mean anything to you?

 Ivy: I actually really hate the term; it makes my skin crawl.
 It’s become so generic.
 All food technically goes from a farm to a table.
-I think that it's just lost. . . maybe the tenacity that it once had when it was so revolutionary that it actually caught attention.
-Today there's a lot of farm-to-table restaurants in Hudson, but you're kind of like, what farms are you working with?
+I think that it's just lost. . . maybe the tenacity that it once had when Alice Waters first used it.
+Today there's a lot of farm-to-table restaurants in Hudson, but you're kind of like, what farms are you really working with and in what capacity?

 Harri: Yeah, it’s like they’re all just getting their ingredients from Baldor.

 Ivy: Baldor does try to support small farms — which is great — but scale is a huge challenge for small farms.
 We’re tiny.
-Like, when I cut a bed of mizuna, it’s gone for four weeks.
-We’re growing first for our restaurant, then for a few markets and direct customers.
-We’re not big enough to supply everyone.
+Like, when I cut a bed of mizuna, it would be gone for four weeks.
+The farm is growing first for the restaurant, then for a few markets and direct customers.
+It’s not big enough to supply much more than that, particularly at the price point the products are sold at.

-Ivy: Obviously, it’s my favorite restaurant.
-I think, though, the synergy that you're speaking about comes to be both from the team and getting to work with such incredibly talented individuals from both the kitchen side to my front of house team.
-Growing something special and watching the kitchen treat it with reverence is incredible.
-And then getting immediate feedback from guests—it’s the dream.
+Ivy: I think the synergy that you're speaking about comes from getting to work with such incredibly talented individuals from both the farm and restaurant teams.
+Growing something special and watching a kitchen team treat it with reverence is incredible.
+And then getting immediate feedback from guests—it’s a dream.
 I love introducing people to weird herbs or heirloom veggies they’ve never tried.
-It creates a conversation, which is what Zack and I are most interested in creating.
+It creates a conversation, which is what I am most interested in creating.

-Harri: Your restaurant interior is gorgeous.
+Harri: The restaurant interior is gorgeous.
 Who did the design?

-Ivy: We worked with Adam Charlap Hyman of Charlap Hyman and Herrero and his team.
+Ivy: I worked with Adam Charlap Hyman of Charlap Hyman and Herrero and his team.
 They’re excellent.

 Ivy: That’s exactly the vibe we wanted!